The Clydebank Post will be spreading Christmas cheer across the town as part of our vital Bank on Us campaign.

 We are partnering with food banks across the area to ensure no-one goes hungry this Christmas.

-Paper bags will be inserted into every copy of the Clydebank Post in the coming weeks.
+Paper bags will be inserted into every copy of the Clydebank Post on Wednesday, November 27.

 Readers who are able to donate are being asked to fill the bags with food items and hand them in to a local food bank.